Trust Pilot Reviews

 What LED Wattage Replaces 1000 Watt Metal Halide Lights?

-Forget about matching wattage numbers – that’s old-school thinking that leads to over-lighting and wasted energy.
-We typically recommend focusing on delivered lumens and light quality instead of input watts.
 A 300-watt LED high bay dramatically outperforms any 1000-watt metal halide system in both brightness and uniformity.
 Similarly, parking lots requiring 1000W metal halide shoeboxes achieve superior illumination with 300-watt LED replacements.

 The key lies in understanding your actual lighting requirements.
 Ceiling height, coverage area, and task requirements determine the proper lumen output – not arbitrary wattage comparisons.

-What LED is Equivalent to a 1000-Watt High Pressure Sodium (HPS)?
+What LED is Equivalent to a 1000-Watt High-Pressure Sodium (HPS)?

 Most 300-watt LED fixtures provide equivalent or superior illumination compared to 1000W HPS systems.
 The difference becomes even more dramatic when considering light quality and maintenance requirements.
 HPS fixtures suffer from poor color rendering and rapid lumen depreciation, while our LED systems maintain consistent output for decades.